 Another way to travel to Italy on a budget is from the north by public transportation.
 The country is well-connected with neighboring countries France, Switzerland, Austria, and Slovenia.
 Check out the schedules and cheap prices from Omio.

 Most of Italy’s border is covered by the Mediterranean Sea, so the alternative option to reach the country is by boat.
-Ports with high traffic are in Genoa, Bari, Naples, Civitavecchia (close to Rome), Brindisi (Puglia), and Ancona.
+High-traffic ports are in Genoa, Bari, Naples, Civitavecchia (close to Rome), Brindisi (Puglia), and Ancona.
 Find prices from Direct Ferries.

 Getting around Italy

 Domestic trains operate all over Italy from north to south and west to east.
-Travelling around Italy by train is the best option for long-haul routes, as it’s the fastest and cheapest public transport option.
-Keep in mind, that in Italy are two types of trains: fast and standard.
+Traveling around Italy by train is the best option for long-haul routes, as it’s the fastest and cheapest public transport option.
+Keep in mind that in Italy are two types of trains: fast and standard.
 The standard ones are cheaper.
-The main national railway company is Trenitalia.
-Find schedules and prices from Omio.
+The main national railway company is Trenitalia and you can plenty of schedules from Trainline.

 Domestic busses are useful when you are wandering around regions, where there are no railway systems.
 Also, check out budget bus companies like FlixBus.
 Sometimes they offer discount tickets on long-haul routes between bigger destinations.
 For a wider range of schedules all around Italy use Rome2Rio.
 With that, you find all the local busses that operate around the country, for example in the middle of Tuscany countryside.